Ahmed0mar/Youtube-Crawler/README.md

 ------------

 Install $Crawler by running:
-       to install the crawler we will need to install Pafy module which used to extract most of the data from youtube: pip install pafy
+       to install the important Modules to run the Crawler we will need to install Pafy module which used to extract most of the data from youtube:
+              -pip install pafy